jasgreen/contact-form-submissions/readme.txt

 === Plugin Name ===
 Contributors: jasongreen
-Tags: contact form 7, save contact form, submissions, contact form db, cf7, wpcf7, contact form storage Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SNHXWSXSPYATE Requires at least: 3.0.1
+Tags: contact form 7, save contact form, submissions, contact form db, cf7, wpcf7, contact form storage, contact form seven, contact form 7 db
+Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SNHXWSXSPYATE
+Requires at least: 3.0.1
-Tested up to: 4.3.1
+Tested up to: 4.4.2
-Stable tag: 1.2.2
+Stable tag: 1.3
 License: GPLv3

 Never miss an enquiry again!
-Save all Contact Form 7 submissions in your database.
+Save all Contact Form 7 submissions safely in your database.

 == Description ==

-No configuration necessary.
-Once activated all contact form submissions will be saved in your database.
+Easy install, no configuration necessary.
+Once activated all contact form 7 submissions will be saved so you can view them in wp-admin.

-Submissions are stored as posts so they can easily be managed using the default WordPress interface.
-You can filter subsmissions by searching, selecting individual contact forms or picking a date range.
+Each submission is stored so they can be easily managed using the default WordPress interface.
+You can filter subsmissions by searching for keywords, selecting individual contact forms or picking a date range.

-All submissions can easily be exported using the default WordPress exporter.
+All submissions can be exported using the default WordPress exporter.

+This plugin has no ads or donation links so you can use this on all your sites.

 == Installation ==